Phase Zero - Starting Your Digital Transformation Journey

 Stage 2 - Mobilize

 Once the Program Charter and Roadmap have been approved, the program team can focus on standing up the PMO, onboarding the core program team and kicking off the initiative with key stakeholders.
-To ensure program success, it is important to have the following in place: a consistent way of delivering programs and projects, clear role mandates and the right talent are all key to ensuring consistent expectations and the delivery of program and project outcomes.
-Without this, programs and projects will be led inconsistently and be understaffed (the number one reason digital transformations fail) - creating unnecessary redundancies, confusion, duplications and risks across the program.
+To ensure program success, it is important to have the following in place: a consistent way to deliver programs and projects, integrated project planning and reporting, clear role mandates, and the right talent.
+All are key to ensuring consistent expectations and the successful delivery of program and project outcomes.
+Without this, programs and projects will be led inconsistently across the portfolio of initiatives, and most will be understaffed (the number one reason digital transformations fail) - creating unnecessary redundancies, confusion, duplications and risk.

 Activities and Deliverables to Consider: